 You have decided which watercolour brushes you want to go with, but how do you use them effectively so your drawing gives that pop to your viewers?

-Here are some tips on how to use these brushes effectively
+Tips on How to use these Brushes effectively

 - Always use a light touch when applying the brush to the paper.

 - Be sure to evenly distribute the paint on the brush before applying it to the paper.